Lewandowski ruled out for four weeks in blow to Bayern's Bundesliga title hopes | Goal.com

 He could return after the next international break, with Bayern set to face Borussia Dortmund in a potential title shoot-out on April 4.

-Bayern lead RB Leipzig by one point at the top of the table, with Dortmund three points further back.
+Bayern lead RB Leipzig by one point at the top of the table, with Dortmund four points off the summit.

+Lewandowski will hope his time on the sidelines doesn’t impact his own momentum during what has been a record-breaking season so far.

+With 39 goals from 33 games in all competitions, he is just four goals away from beating his best-ever return in club football, and just one off registering 40 for the season for the fifth year in a row.